 President Abraham Lincoln’s Gettysburg Address was just over 250 words long.
-It followed a two hour speech by Edward Everett at the dedication of a soldier’s cemetery at the site of the bloodiest battle in American history, during a war that cost more American lives than all other wars combined.
+It followed a two hour speech by Edward Everett at the dedication of a soldier’s cemetery on 19 November 1863 at the site of the bloodiest battle in American history, during a war that cost more American lives than all other wars combined.

 It is considered one of the greatest political speeches of all time, explaining America’s critical challenges in their historical context succinctly while paying tribute to the men who had died in the face of those challenges.
 Here we review its meaning in context:

 Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.

 87 years prior, the America had overthrown British colonial rule and a new constitution had been written.
 It was a radical democracy without a monarchical legacy.
 ‘All men are created equal’ refers to slavery – a key cause of the American Civil War.